bahrus/xtal-method/README.md

 xtal-method is a ~670B gzipped and minified, dependency free web component.

-With \<xtal-method\>, one pairs up  an input JavaScript object with a functional renderer, and their offspring is HTML (or SVB).
+With \<xtal-method\>, one pairs up  an input JavaScript object with a functional renderer, and their offspring is HTML (or SVG).
 The output of the transformation becomes a child of the element.

 \<xtal-method\> only has two key, required properties for anything to happen:  input and renderer.

 As the input property of \<xtal-method\> is established and then changes, the renderer generates the html output, and inserts it inside the \<xtal-method\> element instance, or updates the same target element as the input property changes.
 A "dom-change" event fires after each DOM update.